What kind of ryokan is Muromachi Yutone Kyokoyado?

 How about toiletries & in-room amenities?

-All of the amenities are taken care of including enough toiletries, yukatas, pajamas, bathrobes, a coffee machine with capsules, a Japanese tea set, and a complimentary minibar, etc. There are L’Occitane bath amenities and POLA skincare products in the bathroom.
-Also, a humidifier is placed in each room.
-Room service is not available.
+All of the amenities were taken care of including enough toiletries, yukatas, pajamas, bathrobes, a coffee machine with capsules, a Japanese tea set, etc. There were L’Occitane bath amenities and POLA skincare products in the bathroom.
+Also, a humidifier was placed in each room.
+Room service was not available.
 The free WiFi reception was good in the building.
-There is a PC placed near the reception.
+A PC was located near the reception desk for anyone to use.
 There is a convenience store nearby.

 How about In-house Facilities?